the-catman/objectab/.github/README.md

 ```

-Amazing, right?
+But what if we wanted to encode a string?

 # String encoding: 2 types

-Okay, that's very cool, but how can we encode a string?

 We have 2 ways to do this: Both are very easy.